huggingface/transformers/docs/source/zh/model_doc/nystromformer.md

 -->

-# Nyströmformer
+# Nystr ö mformer

 ## Overview

-The Nyströmformer model was proposed in [*Nyströmformer: A Nyström-Based Algorithm for Approximating Self-Attention*](https://arxiv.org/abs/2102.03902) by Yunyang Xiong, Zhanpeng Zeng, Rudrasis Chakraborty, Mingxing Tan, Glenn
+The Nystr ö mformer model was proposed in [*Nystr ö mformer: A Nystr ö m-Based Algorithm for Approximating Self-Attention*](https://arxiv.org/abs/2102.03902) by Yunyang Xiong, Zhanpeng Zeng, Rudrasis Chakraborty, Mingxing Tan, Glenn
 Fung, Yin Li, and Vikas Singh.

 The abstract from the paper is the following: